spiceai/spiceai/docs/criteria/definitions.md

 A major bug is classified as a bug that:

-- Renders the accelerator completely inoperable (i.e. all queries on the accelerator fail, loading fails, etc), or;
+- Renders the component completely inoperable (i.e. all queries on an accelerator fail, accelerator loading fails, all connector queries fail, etc), or;
 - Causes data inconsistency errors, or;
-- A bug that occurs in more than one accelerator, or;
+- A bug that occurs in more than one instance of the component (i.e. more than one accelerator, more than one connector), or;
 - A bug that is high impact or likely to be experienced in common use cases, and there is no viable workaround.

 ## Minor Bug